Vanessa Amorosi: 2022: City of Angels and Sydney Gay and Lesbian Mardi Gras

 On 4 February 2022, Amorosi announced the released City of Angels, scheduled for release on 18 March 2022.

 On 5 March 2022, Amorosi performed "Absolutely Everybody" at the Sydney Gay and Lesbian Mardi Gras as part of American Express's float.

 On 5 August 2022, Amorosi released "Good Times Are Coming", a stand-alone single to coincide with her performance of "Amazing" at the 2022 Commonwealth Games Closing Ceremony.

-2022-2023: Upcoming Album and Major Sporting Events
+2022-present: Memphis Love

 In December 2022, Amorosi was seen recording with Dave Stewart at Bay Street Records in Nassau, Bahamas.
 In January 2023, she again confirmed that she will be releasing her upcoming record through Bay Street Records.

-On 13 January 2023, Amorosi performed at the opening concert of the 2022 Santos Tour Down Under in Adelaide, SA.

-On 26 January 2023, Amorosi performed at the Australia Day concert in Rooty Hill, NSW.

-On 27 January 2023, Amorosi performed at the Australian Open Finals Festival.
+On 1 September 2023, Amorosi released "Wolf", the lead single from her eighth studio album, Memphis Love, scheduled for release in November 2023.

 Personal life

 Following the release of Hazardous in 2009, Amorosi relocated to Los Angeles, California, where she lives.
 In October 2017, she married martial arts trainer Rod Busby in The Two Pines Chapel (Lancaster, California), which was used in the film Kill Bill.
 The couple have a son, Killian, born in 2016.

+In August 2024, she won a court battle against her mother, who she sued to seize control of property she claimed was rightfully hers.